|Nutrition Facts (per serving)|

 In a large pitcher, combine the apple cider and spiced syrup.
 Stir well.

 Add about half of the frozen cranberries and all of the apple and orange slices to the pitcher.
 Cover and refrigerate overnight (or at least 3 to 4 hours) to allow the flavors to marry.
 Keep the remaining cranberries frozen.

 When it's time to serve, add the sweetened apple cider and all of the fruit to a punch bowl.
 Finish it off with the sparkling blood orange and grape juices.
 Stir to combine.

-For smaller punch bowls, mix only half of the three liquids in the bowl.
+For smaller punch bowls, mix only half of the 3 liquids in the bowl.
 Combine the remainder in the apple cider pitcher and store it in the fridge.
-When the punchbowl needs to be refilled, it will be chilled and ready for you to pour.
+When the punch bowl needs to be refilled, it will be chilled and ready for you to pour.

-Ladle the punch into individual glasses, adding a few frozen cranberries to each to keep the drinks cold.
+Ladle the punch into individual glasses, adding a few of the remaining frozen cranberries to each to keep the drinks cold.
 Garnish each glass with a cinnamon stick as well.

 - All of the fruits like to float in liquid, especially the cranberries.
 By adding the apple and orange slices to the cider last, they'll weigh down the cranberries and ensure their flavor gets into the liquid as well.